netdata/terraform-provider-netdata/docs/resources/node_room_member.md

 description: |-
   Provides a Netdata Cloud Node Room Member resource.
 Use this resource to manage node membership to the room in the selected space.
-  There are two option to add nodes to the room:
-  1. By providing the node names directly, but only reachable nodes will be added to the room.
-Use node_names attribute for this.
-  2. By creating rules that will automatically add nodes to the room based on the rule.
+  There are two option to add nodes to the room: providing the node names directly, but only reachable nodes will be added to the room.
+Use node_names attribute for this.creating rules that will automatically add nodes to the room based on the rule.
 Use rule block for this.
 ---

 # netdata_node_room_member (Resource)

 Provides a Netdata Cloud Node Room Member resource.
 Use this resource to manage node membership to the room in the selected space.
 There are two option to add nodes to the room:
-1. By providing the node names directly, but only reachable nodes will be added to the room.
+- providing the node names directly, but only reachable nodes will be added to the room.
 Use node_names attribute for this.
-2. By creating rules that will automatically add nodes to the room based on the rule.
+- creating rules that will automatically add nodes to the room based on the rule.
 Use rule block for this.

 ## Example Usage